 Physicians do have concerns with emerging digital technologies, including the impact on patients and the reliability and accuracy of the technologies:

-The COVID-19 pandemic caused technology adoption to rapidly accelerate as organizations implemented new digital tools, often taking risks with unproven technologies.2 Physicians, in turn, quickly learned and incorporated the new tools in their practice, including virtual visits, remote monitoring, and analytics.
-Now that physicians have experience with the rapid adoption of these new tools and have seen their benefits, organizations are poised to realize the potential of emerging technologies such as AI and automation.
+The COVID-19 pandemic caused technology adoption to rapidly accelerate as organisations implemented new digital tools, often taking risks with unproven technologies.2 Physicians, in turn, quickly learned and incorporated the new tools in their practice, including virtual visits, remote monitoring, and analytics.
+Now that physicians have experience with the rapid adoption of these new tools and have seen their benefits, organisations are poised to realise the potential of emerging technologies such as AI and automation.

-Building from this momentum, new initiatives should capitalize on value and consider how digital technologies can improve efficiency and workflow and not negatively impact quality and patient relationships.
-Involving key physicians and physician leaders in the process, communicating the benefits, prioritizing efficiencies, and ensuring minimal disruption to physician workflow should alleviate these concerns.
+Building from this momentum, new initiatives should capitalise on value and consider how digital technologies can improve efficiency and workflow and not negatively impact quality and patient relationships.
+Involving key physicians and physician leaders in the process, communicating the benefits, prioritising efficiencies, and ensuring minimal disruption to physician workflow should alleviate these concerns.

 We sought to understand the perspective of physicians as key stakeholders in adopting and using technology.
 We focused questions on emerging digital technologies, providing use cases for robotic process automation, natural language processing, and machine learning (similar to those described in figure 1 in the “The digital technologies continuum” sidebar).
 We found that physicians are open to specific examples of new technological solutions.

 Rather than describing what an individual technology can do or how it is defined, in figure 1, we draw parallels to human activities to illustrate the potential of digital technologies to improve physician work.
 As the continuum suggests, the implementation complexity would typically increase as the tasks we try to perform or streamline with technology move further away from rule-based processes.
 As a basic feasibility aide, this continuum can help prioritize or sequence investments in digital solutions, particularly for organizations new to digital transformation.